tonibois/tonibois/README.md

 # Hi there 👋, it's Toni.

-- 🔭 I’m currently working at University of Zaragoza (UNIZAR) on automated analysis of fluorescent images of the left ventricle tissue using OPENCV python
+- 🔭 I’m currently working at University of Zaragoza (UNIZAR) on automated analysis of fluorescent images of the left ventricle tissue using OpenCV-python
-- 🌱 I’m currently learning application of AI methods and algorithms in computer vision
+- 🌱 I’m learning application of AI methods and algorithms in computer vision
 - 👯 I’m looking to collaborate on computer vision projects and I'm specially interested in applications to biomedical imagery